kneron/document_center/docs/toolchain/yolo_example.md

 ## Step 2: Quantize and batch compile

+Before we start, we need to preprare some images under the mounted folder.
+The images are not provided in this tutorial.
+If you just want to go through the tutorial, you can use the images under `/workspace/examples/LittleNet/pytorch_imgs` for temporary usage.
+Here, we suppose that there is prepared images under `/docker_mount/yolo_v5_image/`.

-Follow the toolchain manual document (<http://doc.kneron.com/docs/#toolchain/manual_520/>) section 3.2.
-Kneron Toolchain need `input_params.json`.
+Kneron Toolchain need `input_params.json` to do the quantize.

-For the preprocess method, we can check the original project.
+In this json file, for the preprocess method, we can check the original project.
 From <https://github.com/qqwweee/keras-yolo3/blob/master/yolo.py>, we can find the following code.

 <div align="center">
 <img src="../imgs/yolo_example/keras_2_preprocess.png">